 East Meets West at Ock Pop Tok Weaving Centre in Luang Prabang

-Ock Pop Tok means ‘East meets West’ in Lao and the beautiful fabrics produced on the looms at the Ock Pop Tok weaving centre in Luang Prabang, Laos, are the result of a collaboration between Laotian weaver Veomanee Duangdala and English photographer Joanna Smith.
+Ock Pop Tok weaving centre in Luang Prabang, Laos, is the product of a collaboration between Laotian weaver Veomanee Duangdala and English photographer Joanna Smith.
+Ock Pop Tok may mean ‘East meets West’ in Lao but the beautiful fabrics produced on the looms are distinctly local.

 Click clack.
 Click clack.
 I love the sound of a loom being worked and the magic that is made as exquisite textiles are created out of simple threads.
 The Ock Pop Tok Weaving Centre is the kind of social enterprise we love to tell you about.